-- 5.31 There should be appropriate procedures or measures to assure the identity of the contents of each container of starting material.
-Bulk containers from which samples have been drawn should be identified (see Chapter 6, item 13). - 5.32 Only starting materials which have been released by the Quality Control Department and which are within their shelf life should be used. - 5.33 Manufacturers of finished products are responsible for any testing of starting materials as described in the marketing authorisation dossier.
-They can utilise partial or full test results from the approved starting material manufacturer but must, as a minimum, perform identification testing of each batch themselves according to annex 8.

-The rationale for the outsourcing of this testing should be justified and documented and the following requirements should be fulfilled:

-- a) A formal agreement should be signed, according to chapter 7, between the finished product manufacturer and the starting material manufacturer.
-Among the respective responsibilities described in the formal agreement, special attention should be paid to those related to the distribution conditions (transport, wholesaling, storage and delivery) in order to maintain the quality characteristics of the starting materials and to ensure that test results remain applicable to the delivered material. - b) The finished product manufacturer should perform audits at appropriate intervals at the site(s) carrying out the testing (including sampling) of the starting materials in order to assure compliance with Good Manufacturing Practice and with the specifications and testing methods described in the Marketing Authorisation dossier. - c) The certificate of analysis provided by the starting material manufacturer should be signed by a designated person with appropriate qualifications and experience.
-This person should ensure that each batch has been manufactured and checked for compliance with the requirements of the formal agreement.
+- 5.33 There should be appropriate procedures or measures to assure the identity of the contents of each container of starting material.
+Bulk containers from which samples have been drawn should be identified (see Chapter 6). - 5.34 Only starting materials which have been released by the Quality Control department and which are within their retest period should be used. - 5.35 Manufacturers of finished products are responsible for any testing of starting materials2 as described in the marketing authorisation dossier.
+They can utilise partial or full test results from the approved starting material manufacturer but must, as a minimum, perform identification testing3 of each batch according to Annex 8. - 5.36 The rationale for the outsourcing of this testing should be justified and documented and the following requirements should be fulfilled: - i.
+Special attention should be paid to the distribution controls (transport, wholesaling, storage and delivery) in order to maintain the quality characteristics of the starting materials and to ensure that test results remain applicable to the delivered material; - ii.
+The medicinal product manufacturer should perform audits, either itself or via third parties, at appropriate intervals based on risk at the site(s) carrying out the testing (including sampling) of the starting materials in order to assure compliance with Good Manufacturing Practice and with the specifications and testing methods described in the marketing authorisation dossier; - iii.
+The certificate of analysis provided by the starting material manufacturer/supplier should be signed by a designated person with appropriate qualifications and experience.
+The signature assures that each batch has been checked for compliance with the agreed product specification unless this assurance is provided separately; - iv.
+The medicinal product manufacturer should have appropriate experience in dealing with the starting material manufacturer (including experience via a supplier)